Turkey Short Term Residence Permit Requirements

 How can I stay in Turkey for six months?

 A short-term residence permit is required to stay in Turkey for six months.
-A tourist visa is not sufficient to stay over 90 days because it only allows one to stay for 90 days within 6 months (Art.
+A tourist visa is insufficient for stays exceeding 90 days, as it permits only 90 days within a 6-month period (Art.
 19(1)).

 What is the 90 days in 180 days rule in Turkey?

-Visitors who stay in Turkey with a touristic visa have the right to remain in Turkey for 90 days within the 180 days their visa covers (Art.
+Visitors who stay in Turkey on a tourist visa may remain for 90 days within the 180-day period covered by their visa (Art.
 11(1)).
-One requirement for a visa to visit Turkey is to have insurance coverage/medical insurance for your entire visit according to the provision on Turkey Entry Ban in Law No 6458 Article 15-1e.
-According to the Turkish Ministry of Foreign Affairs, the 90 days in 180 days rule applies to all foreign nationals.
+One requirement for a visa to visit Turkey is to have insurance coverage (medical insurance) for your entire visit, according to the provision on Turkey Entry Ban in Law No. 6458, Article 15-1e.
+According to the Turkish Ministry of Foreign Affairs, the 90-day-in-180-day rule applies to all foreign nationals.

 • How long can I stay in Turkey after my residence permit expires?